splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp-prereqs.rst

 #.
 Activate Key type :guilabel:`JSON`, and select :guilabel:`CREATE`.
 A new service account key JSON file is then downloaded to your computer.
 You will need this key to authenticate in the :guilabel:`Import Service Account Key` step in Splunk Observability Cloud.

 #.
-In a new window or tab, go to :new-page:`Cloud Monitoring API <https://cloud.google.com/monitoring/api/v3>` and activate it.
-Splunk Observability Cloud uses this API to validate permissions on the service account keys.
+In a new window or tab, activate these two APIs so that Splunk Observability Cloud can validate permissions on the service account keys.

+   * :new-page:`Cloud Monitoring API <https://cloud.google.com/monitoring/api/v3>`
+   * :new-page:`Cloud Resource Manage API <https://console.cloud.google.com/apis/library/cloudresourcemanager.googleapis.com>`

 For more information, refer to GCP's docs on :new-page:`Service account keys <https://cloud.google.com/iam/docs/service-account-creds#key-types>`.